-A part-time degree-seeking student placed on probation for failure to maintain a 2.0 cumulative GPA must achieve a 2.0 cumulative GPA within 12 additional attempted credits of work; to extend the probationary period, the student must demonstrate steady progress toward a cumulative GPA of 2.0.
+A part-time degree-seeking student placed on probation for failure to maintain a 2.0 cumulative GPA must achieve a cumulative GPA within 12 additional attempted credits of work; to extend the probationary period, the student must demonstrate steady progress toward a cumulative GPA of 2.0.

 A student who is dismissed from the University for failure to maintain a minimum cumulative 2.0 GPA may appeal the decision if there are extenuating circumstances.
-The student must request a Dismissal Appeal from the office of the Dean for Academic Affairs.
+The student must request a Dismissal Appeal form from a Student Support Consultant.
 Appeals, along with supporting documentation, are due no later than ten days prior to the start of the semester for which a student wishes to enroll.
-The Dean for Academic Affairs appoints a panel consisting of one member from Academic Counseling and one member from the Department or School of the student's major coursework.
-The panel members will review the appeal and make a written recommendation to the Dean for Academic Affairs who makes the final decision.
-This written decision shall be sent to the student, panel members, and the Vice President for Academic and Student Affairs within 7 business days from the decision of the panel appeal.
+The School Dean of the student's major will convene a panel to review the appeal, and make the final decision.
+This written decision shall be sent to the student, panel members, and the Vice President for Academic Affairs within 7 business days from the decision of the panel appeal.

 A student who is dismissed may also need to appeal a financial aid suspension.
-Those appeals are conducted separately through the Office of Financial Aid.
+Those appeals use the same form and supporting documentation, but are conducted separately through the Office of Financial Aid.